Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Example:

-Mr. Y has a shop of grocery whose annual turnover of previous financial year was Rs.
-90 lakh.
-He is eligible to gain benefits of presumptive taxation under section 44AD.
+Mr. Y has a shop of grocery whose annual turnover for the previous financial year was Rs.
+90 lakh with 10% transactions in cash.
+He is eligible to gain the benefits of presumptive taxation under section 44AD.
 He adopts the provisions of this scheme for taxation in his business.
-The income will be calculated with the estimation method as his turnover was less than the limit that is mentioned as Rs 2 crores.
+The income will be calculated with the estimation method as his turnover was less than the limit, that is mentioned as Rs 3 crores.
 The rate at which it will be computed is 8% of his total turnover.

 In his case, the presumptive income will be 8% of 90,00,000 = Rs.
 7,20,000